 - Follow the steps to upload your application, provide screenshots and description text, and submit for review.

 Apps submitted this way can either be free or paid.
-Revenue sharing falls under the same arrangements as on the regular Oculus store.
+Revenue sharing falls under the same arrangements as on the regular Meta store.

 Oculus App Lab FAQs

 Here are some other common questions and answers about the new distribution method for apps.

 You can promote App Lab apps in two main ways:

 - Direct Link URL